 Small-scale flower farms like Green & Gorgeous are part of a revival of new growers in England determined to exclusively cultivate just-gathered, homegrown flowers that are seasonal, scented and nostalgic.
 In the 19th century, daily trains carried violets from Dawlish, snowdrops from Lincolnshire and narcissi from Cornwall, now planes fly in our straight-stemmed roses from Kenya and hot-housed tulips from Holland throughout the year.
 But they aren’t a patch on a bouquet of old-fashioned roses and apple-mint and all the other delicious garden flowers of our grandmothers and great-grandmothers for fragrance or romance.

-The following day, Sarah Winward taught an urn-arrangement class in the shade of an ancient tree in the gardens, while a black swan – no less - patrolled the chalk stream.
-Watching Sarah arrange is nothing short of mesmeric - she is Arwen of Rivendell disguised as a mortal – graceful, composed, but nevertheless strong as an ox and I daresay as determined.
-I have never seen so slight a woman wield a cast iron urn in quite the same way.
-Probably never will again.
-And she wears beautiful shoes (crafted, I imagine, by elfin-maidens), so there’s that.
+The following day, Sarah Winward taught an urn-arrangement class in the shade of an ancient tree in the gardens, while a black swan patrolled the chalk stream.
+Watching Sarah arrange is nothing short of mesmeric - she is Arwen of Rivendell disguised as a mortal - graceful, composed, but nevertheless strong as an ox (I have never seen so slight a woman wield a cast iron urn in quite the same way).
+And she wears beautiful shoes, crafted, I imagine, by elfin-maidens, so there’s that.

-There followed hours and days that merged into one generally sublime experience – flowers and detritus thereof strewn on lawns and riverbanks, bare feet, bottles of wine.
+There followed hours that merged into three days, flowers and leafy detritus strewn on lawns and riverbanks, bare feet, bottles of wine.
 Half-drunk in the hours of one afternoon dwindling towards evening, under a bower of grape-vines, I sat listening to intermittent clippings of secateurs and the odd hoot of laughter drifting around the house.
 The truth is that I was happy; there are some environments (Arcadian setting aside) where work and ambition and lifestyle and dreams all come together.
 For Jesse and I, who spent our childhoods fiddling and tinkering and scene-setting, it feels entirely natural to spend hours on our knees, hunched over, perfecting.
-It could be an entire banquet or a single bread-board, we have always ‘styled’ – even when it was meadow picnics for rag-dolls and one-eyed teddies, it was with utter seriousness and concentration that we made an occasion befitting the honour of their attendance.
+It could be an entire banquet or a single bread-board, we have always been doing this thing they now call styling, even when it was meadow picnics for rag-dolls and one-eyed teddies, it was with utter seriousness and concentration that we made an occasion befitting the honour of their attendance.
 I remember that, as if it were yesterday, and that day in August made me feel that we had fulfilled a circle in some way.
 Whenever people said ‘I always knew I wanted to be a veterinary nurse/landscape gardener/quantum physicist’ I remember feeling faintly envious that I didn’t have something like that, something I was always good at, that I always knew I wanted to be.
-Leaving school, the careers advisor (who interestingly was the least inspirational speaker I had ever listened to) never said – 'hey, how about styling flowers?'
+Leaving school, the careers advisor (who interestingly was the least inspirational speaker I had ever listened to) never said – 'hey, how about arranging flowers?'
 She just droned on about ‘playing to your strengths’.
 And so I read English because I was in love with William Shakespeare and got good marks in my essays.
 The least vocational subject of the lot.
 Jesse read History.
 The second least.
 But circuitously, life seems to have brought us back to where we started anyway.